juanca/blog/articles/react-component-architecture.md

 1. For varying required `props`, the component renders with varying markup.
 1. Event handlers are invoked on simulated DOM events.

 ### Decorated Presentational Component

-- Don't forget that a presentational component can be composed of many other components, which each have a robust properties interface.

 #### What?

+Decorating presentational components is an approach in designing a properties interface which allows other components as values.

-Let's suppose a new requirement: a currency symbol to the left of the input and some button to the right of the input.
+Let's suppose a couple of new requirement on the original text field:

+1. A currency symbol to the left of the input
-An easier managed component approach is allowing nested components as `props` values.
-The following is a revised implementation of the original text field:
+1. A button to the right of the input

 ```javascript
 function PresentationalTextField (props) {